-In the Master in Earth Structure and Dynamics programme, you will explore the composition, structure, and evolution of the Earth’s crust, mantle, and core.
-During this two-year programme, you will learn to link geological, geophysical, geochemical, and geodetic observations made at the Earth’s surface to physical processes operating on the planet.
+In the Master in Earth Structure and Dynamics program, you will explore the composition, structure, and evolution of the Earth’s crust, mantle, and core.
+During this two-year program, you will learn to link geological, geophysical, geochemical, and geodetic observations made at the Earth’s surface to physical processes operating within the planet.

 Specialise in any aspect of Solid Earth Science

-The programme combines physics, chemistry, mathematics, geology, and field studies to address how the solid Earthworks.
-It allows you to specialise in virtually any aspect of solid Earth science, ranging from theoretical geophysics to pure geology or geochemistry.
+The program combines geology, geophysics, mathematics, physics, chemistry and field studies to address how the solid Earthworks.
+It allows you to specialize in virtually any aspect of solid Earth science, ranging from theoretical geophysics to pure geology or geochemistry.
 Many students choose a combined geology-geophysics focus.